Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"Relationship management is a skill you can take anywhere, whether in research ops or working a hotel front desk."
+"Relationship management is a skill that you can take anywhere, in research Ops or even working at a hotel front desk."

-"Creative collaborations yield the best results, so don’t shy away from inventiveness in building your research ops practice."
+"Creative collaborations often yield the best results, so don't shy away from being inventive in building your research Ops practice."

 Or choose a question: